HOME > Green Tea > Shizuoka Sencha

-Shizuoka Hon Yama which is well-known as the Gift Tea to King Tokugawa Ieyasu is suitable for the genuine Japanese tea drinker.
+Shizuoka Hon Yama which is well-known as the Gift Tea to Shogun Tokugawa is suitable for the genuine Japanese tea drinker.

 One of the quality criteria of Japanese green tea is its sweetness.
 It is amino acid called theanine.
 The young bud is rich in theanine.
 When the tea leaves absorb sunshine, theanine is biologically converted into polyphenol such as catechins, which gives a bitter taste.
 The tea garden of Hon Yama which is distributed along the Abe River banks, is located on the slopes of a mountain, approximately from mid-mountain to the upper area.
 The river constantly produces a very thick fog which covers the tea garden and blocks out the sunshine.
 Without sunshine, the bio-conversion of theanine to polyphenol is slowed down.
 Therefore, Hon Yama tea contains a very high percentage of theanine.